lukecharman/MockMarksExample/MockMarks/README.md

 ## What is MockMarks?

-MockMarks is a pair of Swift packages used to easily create local, stubbed responses to network calls made via `URLSession`.
+MockMarks is a pair of Swift packages used to easily create local, mocked responses to network calls made via `URLSession`.
 These are managed entirely within Xcode, and no HTTP server or other intermediary is required.
 Using MockMarks, you can:

-* Queue specific stubbed JSON responses to requests to specific endpoint URLs.
+* Queue specific mocked JSON responses to requests to specific endpoint URLs.
-* Return those stubbed responses in the order they were queued to create a flow.
+* Return those mocked responses in the order they were queued to create a flow.
 * Use `URLSession` as normal in your app's features, meaning MockMarks is not exposed to your features internally.

 ## How does it work?